 What prerequisite courses are required for admission?

-What is the minimum Graduate Record Exam (GRE) score requirement?
+Is the Graduate Record Exam (GRE) test required?

 What is the minimum GPA requirement?